Floating Button

 Both banks and government-sponsored entities could play a role in such a scenario, Scherr said.
 “Imagine mortgages in the 1% or 2% category,” he added.
 “Imagine where we were to link arms with homebuilders who could build smaller, more affordable homes.”

-Scherr, who was previously chief financial officer at Goldman Sachs Group Inc., said that companies like Pretium are already helping to promote lower costs by providing capital to create new housing for renters, where he said the housing shortage is most acute.
+Scherr, who was previously the chief financial officer if Goldman Sachs Group Inc, said that companies like Pretium are already helping to promote lower costs by providing capital to create new housing for renters, where he said the housing shortage is most acute.

 “The president has put on the table a critically important issue,” Scherr said.
 “There’s an opportunity for a big beautiful housing bill to come together, to which we would play a part.”